RPGroup-PBoC/mwc_growth/code/processing/microscopy/20190319_r2_37C_glycerol_O2_dilution/README.md

 ## Notes & Observations
 * Cells were harvested at OD_600nm 0.19-0.29.
 * Cultures of `autofluoresence` and all `dilution` cultures were diluted 4x about 2.5 hours before harvesting.
+* The 10ng/ml ATC pad had alignment issues between the fluoresence and bright field channels, and those data were removed from the foldchange.csv file.

 ## Analysis Files